a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 	2. Data will be stored in contiguous memory locations in the memory
 	3. `studentsAge` holds base address of array in memory

+			printf("Base address of the array = %p\n", studentsAge);

+		1. Base address is the same as address of first item in the array

 ### Read-Write Operation on an Array ###
+1. Write a progam that initializes an array of 10 items to 0xff and then prints the values of each element.
+	1. Array initialization
+	2. Array read and write

 ### Passing Array to a Function ###
 ### Swapping of Arrays ###
 ### Swapping of Arrays Contd. ###